How we test antivirus and security software

 We also check whether the subscription options are flexible, have annual plans, how many multi-device connections are offered, etc. We check if the service provides a discount and if the price increase after the deal ends is clearly indicated before subscribing.

 We always investigate if the security software provides a free trial or a money-back guarantee, as consumers often look at how to test the service before committing long-term.
-What’s more, we check how clearly it’s explained on how to stop the free trial before being charged or how easy it is to claim the refund.
+What’s more, we check how clearly it’s explained on how to stop the free trial before being charged or how easy it is to claim a refund.

 Based on all of the above evaluations regarding pricing and subscription plans, we then rank the antivirus services.
 For example, if the service performs poorly but is fairly expensive, it will get a lower rating.
 And vice versa, if the service is cheap and also offers excellent protection rates, it will be one of the top providers on our list.